 ‘Half werewolf.
 Half Nazi.
 Total terror’

-Werewolves of the Third Reich is a 2017 British science fiction horror feature film written and directed by Andrew Jones (Cabin 28; The Toymaker; The Last House on Cemetery Lane; The Amityville Asylum; et al).
+Werewolves of the Third Reich is a 2017 British science-fiction horror film written and directed by Andrew Jones (Cabin 28; The Toymaker; The Last House on Cemetery Lane; The Amityville Asylum; et al).
 The North Bank Entertainment production stars Lee Bane, Kwame Augustine, Derek Nelson and Darren Swain.

 In Nazi Germany at the height of World War II, a ragtag group of American soldiers known as “The Fearless Four” are shipped off to a military prison for a variety of infractions, ranging from mutiny to murder.